 “We’re going to Anguilla for a while.
 I think Butterfly needs to decompress.
 Get the jet ready as well as ground transportation on Anguilla.
-We will also need a charter from St. Maarten.
-I would like to leave as soon as we possibly can after midnight tonight.
+We’ll also need a charter from St. Maarten.
+I’d like to leave as soon as we possibly can after midnight tonight.
 Any time that the pilot will be available is fine.
-Ms. Acton should have Butterfly’s wardrobe ready by noon, so I will need that to be picked up.
+Ms. Acton should have Butterfly’s wardrobe ready by noon, so I’ll need that to be picked up.
 Cartier will be making a delivery today at 4:00.
 The courier has instructions to only deliver to me or you.
 It’s a surprise for Butterfly.
 Do you know if Gail has attire suitable for a week’s stay on the island?”
-Taylor jerks back in surprise.
+Taylor’s head jerks back in surprise.

 “Well, yes.
 I think Butterfly will be more comfortable with someone familiar around.
-I do expect her to perform some of her regular duties, but the villa has housekeeping and chef service so it will mostly be a vacation for you as well.
-I also plan on bringing Davenport since he is Butterfly’s personal and permanent security now.
+I do expect her to perform some of her regular duties, but the villa has housekeeping and chef service, so it’ll mostly be a vacation for the two of you as well.
+I also plan on bringing Davenport since he’s Butterfly’s personal and permanent security now.
 He might as well get used to it…”

 “Permanent and personal?
 She agreed to that?”
-I looked at him incredulously.
+I look at him incredulously.

 “What do you think?
 She just spent the weekend handcuffed to a bed… against her will.”
 I say matter-of-factly.
-He nodded.
+He nods.

 “Duh!
 So… full alert for Anguilla?”
 Taylor asks.
 I rub my chin.

 “I don’t know for sure.
-So far the only ones that know we are going are you and I, Welch, my mother, Allen, and Ana.
-So those are all trusted people.
-Once you notify the pilot and co-pilot, then Gail… that will be a few more.
-I have never had reason to question Ms. Acton.
+So far, the only ones that know we’re going are you and I, Welch, my mother, Allen, and Ana.
+So, those are all trusted people.
+Once you notify the pilot and co-pilot, then Gail… that’ll be a few more.
+I’ve never had reason to question Ms. Acton.
 Let’s play it by ear.
-Not too lax, but not full alert unless we see the need.”
-I reply.
+Not too lax, but not full alert unless we see the need,” I reply.

 “Christian,” she says, sleepily, “Baby, I can’t.
 My coochie is going to fall off.”

-“Oh!”
-She moans, thrusting her fingers in my hair.
-“But you know what this always leads to.”
-She whines, her voice heavy with desire.
+“Oh!” she moans, thrusting her fingers into my hair.
+“But you know what this always leads to,” she whines, her voice heavy with desire.